The Mount Batur sunrise trek in Bali, Indonesia is a rewarding and magical way to start the day. Plus, sunrises in Bali don’t get better than this!

 Similar to my sunrise experience at Borobudur a few weeks before, it was a strange feeling starting the climb in the pitch black, not knowing what surrounded us.

-Guide Adi was friendly, motivating, and stayed with us the whole way up.
+Local guide Adi was friendly, motivating, and stayed with us the whole way up.
+He was an excellent example of a responsible travel guide, and was passionate about the area he calls home.
 He climbs Mount Batur every single day, so I figured we were in pretty safe hands!

 The first twenty minutes weren’t too bad.
 The path weaved through a forest at a gentle gradient.
 It was nice and cool and we stopped regularly for a swig of water and a pep talk!